for

 19th

-Mike Lennox, however, was unimpressed by
+Mike Lennox, was unimpressed by

 Promoting their Radio London Album of the Week, Jigsaw, Hank Marvin and John Rostill of the Shadows guested on Cardboard Shoes' Coffee Break, while Chuck Blair attempted to confuse Skues by tampering with the studio clock.